Hebrew keyboard: Current Layout

 The new layout (SI-1452, 2013 revision) was influenced by the Linux Lyx layout, that uses the first letter of the Niqqud mark name as the position for the mark.
 Letters where collisions happened were decided based on frequency of use, and were located in places that should still be memorable.
 For example, the Holam mark conflicted with Hirik, so it was placed on the Vav letter, where Holam is usually placed in Hebrew.
 Likewise, the Qubutz mark, which looks like three diagonal points, conflicted with the much more useful Qamatz mark, so it was placed on the backslash key, that bears visual resemblance to it.

 The new revision also introduced some symbols that were deemed useful.
 For example, it introduced that LRM and RLM invisible control characters (placed on the right and left brackets) to allow better formatting of complex BiDi text.

 Windows supports SI-1452 since Windows 8, which was actually shipped prior to the standard's acceptance.
 This is due to Microsoft's membership of the SI committee.
 Their implementation was based on one of the final drafts, but that draft ended up almost identical to the final standard.

 Linux switched to using SI-1452 once it was released, and in the process deprecated the Lyx layout, which no longer offered any added value.

-Paragraph Directionality
+Directionality

-Since Hebrew is read and written right-to-left, as opposed to the left-to-right system in English, the cursor keys and delete keys work backwards when Hebrew text is entered in left-to-right directionality mode.
+Since Hebrew is read and written right-to-left, as opposed to left-to-right as in English, the cursor keys and delete keys work backwards when Hebrew text is entered in left-to-right directionality mode.
 Because of the differences between left-to-right and right-to-left, some difficulties arise in punctuation marks that are common between the two languages, such as periods and commas.
 When using standard left-to-right input, pressing the "period" key at the end of a sentence displays the mark on the wrong side of the sentence.
 However, when the next sentence is started, the period moves to the correct location.
 This is due to the operating system defaulting to its standard text directionality when a typed character (such as a punctuation mark) does not have a specified directionality.